numediart/TIPAA-SSL/DEPLOYMENT.md

 docker system prune -a
 ```

-If you just want to use it locally, without nginx server, you can build only flowspeech image:
+If you just want to use it locally, without nginx server, you can build and run only the flowspeech image:

 ```
-docker build -t flowspeech .
-docker run -d -p 8000:8000 flowspeech
+docker compose up --build -d flowspeech
 ```

 Connect to a bash terminal without affecting the running state.